How coronavirus is affecting Bolivia

 Poor rural families who depend on farming can live harvest to harvest and are particularly vulnerable to malnutrition.

-Now, small-scale farmers in remote areas and vulnerable families living in cities are dealing with the challenges of surviving both coronavirus and the lockdown.
+Now, small-scale farmers in remote areas and vulnerable people living in cities are dealing with the challenges of surviving both coronavirus and feeding their families.
 Nikki Evans, CAFOD’s Programme Officer for Bolivia, tells us how our experts and volunteers on the ground are reaching families vulnerable to hunger and coronavirus.

 What was the situation in Bolivia before coronavirus hit?

 In the Andean mountains farmers are struggling to grow food in a changing climate, from poor quality soil.
 Families are often unable to grow enough varied food for a good diet.
 As a result, many people, particularly children, are malnourished.

 Family members are sometimes forced to leave to find work when failed rains and sudden hailstorms destroy entire harvests.
 But once living in cities, it can also be very difficult for these migrants to find regular or secure work.

 Remote communities can be days away from hospitals and visiting them can also be time-consuming and expensive for people that need to work to survive.